-n = Manning's n roughness coefficient
+- n = Manning's n roughness coefficient

-$A = \text{Flow Area} (\text{m}^2)$
+- $A = Flow Area (m^2)$

-R = Hydraulic Radius (m) - area / wetted perimeter
+- R = Hydraulic Radius (m) area / wetted perimeter

 The conveyance of a cross-section may reduce with height where there is a sudden increase in the wetted perimeter compared with a relatively small increase in flow area, causing the hydraulic radius to reduce despite the water level increasing.
-If this occurs, a WARNING is issued and it is strongly recommended that the cross-section be reviewed and corrected.
+A WARNING is issued if this occurs and it is strongly recommended that the cross-section be reviewed and corrected.